Tverous/pytorch-notebook/README.md

 http://localhost:8888/?token=c8de56fa4deed24899803e93c227592aef6538f93025fe01
 ```

+#### Make sure to update the localhost of the url to your remote server IP, if you are running the container remotely.

 ## Detach the logged context in the tty

 Press `Ctrl + p` and `Ctrl + q` to detach the tty.